A Winning One-Nighter in Winnemucca

 Brake For Breakfast

 Chow down on the most important meal of the day in Lovelock, your halfway-ish point between Reno and Winnemucca.
 Temptations will live up to its name with craveable coffee drinks like the German Chocolate Mocha and Red Hot Latte, along with fresh sandwiches, soups, and paninis (plus 18 ice cream flavors).
-Over at Cowpoke Café, belly up to American comfort food that’s as hearty as it is delicious.
+Over at Dora’s Smokehouse and BBQ, belly up to delicious barbeque and meats smoked on-site, plus loaded burgers and big breakfast plates.

 And before you bid this hamlet adieu, pop over to Lovers Lock Plaza and literally lock your love on the adorned chains behind the courthouse – numerous local businesses keep heart-shaped locks in stock for just this reason.
 Throw away the keys to seal your affection or keep ‘em as a special memento.